 On the other hand, computer engineering is geared towards solving problems and designing hardware and software interfaces.
 This discipline encompasses computer design, hardware systems, and the integration of software into those systems.
 As a result, computer engineers typically work with both hardware and software, creating innovative solutions for a wide range of industries and applications (Coursera).

-Overview of Computer Science and Computer Engineering
+Overview of Computer Science vs Computer Engineering

 Computer Science is primarily concerned with the study of computers and computer systems.
 It encompasses processes that interact with data, represented as programs, and spans across four core areas: hardware systems, software systems, computer theory, and scientific computing (Indeed).